 and not-so-traditional spiritual disciplines

 At the heart of Zoe-Life and its mission (and the passion which Jim brings to his conversations with and “explorations” in congregations) is the recognition that the typical, mainline Protestant congregation does a good job of promoting the spiritual growth of individuals in the early stages of spiritual growth and formation: recognizing God, being “discipled” in the Faith, eventually finding a place of “ministry” and service (in which they can exercise their spiritual gifts).
-Studies increasingly show, though, that too many individuals are leaving these same congregations because they do not adequately address the ensuing stages of faith — stages in which the “interior” life and dynamics of faith become more and more important.
+Studies increasingly show, though, that too many individuals are leaving these same congregations because they do not adequately address/engage the ensuing stages of faith — stages in which the “interior” life and dynamics of faith become more and more important.

 Here, Jim points to a post by Pastor David Terpstra at Christianity Today, “Exit Stage Left: Why the Spiritually Mature are Leaving the Church,” as representative of such literature.
 (Click here for a pdf download of the article.)